Detecting prompt and afterglow jet emission of gravitational wave events from LIGO/Virgo/KAGRA and next generation detectors: Results and discussion

 \subsubsection{Prompt gamma-ray detection}

-The detection fraction of GRBs from simulated XG-detectable BNS is in the range $\sim$\,$10$\,$-$\,$20\%$, slightly lower than the $\sim$\,$20$\,$-$\,$30\%$ expected for the distances of events during LVK O5.
-Due to the larger distance of XG events (Figures \ref{fig:redshift} and \ref{fig:XGdetectionsJWST}) the gamma-ray detections are likewise concentrated closer to the core of the jet.
-In fact 50\% (90\%) of the detected distribution is viewed at $\theta_\textrm{v}/\theta_\textrm{c}$\,$<$\,$1.5$ ($2.4$).
-In terms of the inclination angle this translates to $\theta_\textrm{v}$\,$<$\,$0.37$ ($0.7$) rad.
+The detection fraction of GRBs from simulated XG-detectable BNS is in the range $\sim$\,$0.1$\,$-$\,$1\%$, lower than the $\sim$\,$0.5$\,$-$\,$10\%$ expected for the distances of events during LVK O5.
+Due to the larger distance of XG events (Figures \ref{fig:redshift} and \ref{fig:XGdetectionsJWST}) the gamma-ray detections are likewise concentrated closer to the core of the jet (see Figure \ref{fig:gammadet-vs-angle}).
+In fact 50\% (90\%) of the detected distribution is viewed at $\theta_\textrm{v}/\theta_\textrm{c}$\,$<$\,$1.5$ ($2.4$) if using the RE23 (Run 1) distribution of core half-opening angles (see Figure \ref{fig:gammadet-vs-angle}).
+In terms of the inclination angle this translates to $\theta_\textrm{v}$\,$<$\,$21^{\circ}$ ($40^{\circ}$).
 As only a small fraction of events have $\theta_\textrm{v}/\theta_\textrm{c}$\,$>$\,$3$ (which is $\theta_\textrm{w}$ for Run 2) there is no large deviation between the gamma-ray detections of Run 1 and Run 2 in XG (Figure \ref{fig:detfracsGamma}).
-In any case, the lack of far off-axis detections during XG is in agreement with inferences from cosmological short GRBs that they are not detected far off-axis at such distances \cite{OConnor2024}.
+In any case, the lack of far off-axis detections during XG is in agreement with inferences from cosmological short GRBs that they are not detected far off-axis at such distances \citep{OConnor2024}.